jcus/python-api-challenge/README.md

 ## Part I - WeatherPy

-In this example, you'll be creating a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
+Creating a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
 To accomplish this, you'll be utilizing a [simple Python library](https://pypi.python.org/pypi/citipy), the [OpenWeatherMap API](https://openweathermap.org/api), and a little common sense to create a representative model of weather across world cities.

-The first requirement is to create a series of scatter plots to showcase the following relationships:
+1. create a series of scatter plots to showcase the following relationships:

 * Temperature (F) vs. Latitude
 * Humidity (%) vs. Latitude